Skip to main content

 Shutdown after starting encryption

-Enter recovery key once; drive remains encrypted but unlocked on subsequent boots.
+Enter the recovery key once; the drive remains encrypted but unlocked on subsequent boots.

 No